Os51/100-days-of-python/note_taking/syntax-demo.md

 ## Functions
 - Defining a "test" function.
-    - Functions can be defined using "def (name of function)
+    - Functions can be defined using "def (name of function)"
 - Anything indented after the definition is considered to be part of the function

 ```python